-The challenge of creating green spaces for people to escape into what both separates them from the outside world and connects them with their inner self is one that White Rabbit Garden Team embraces.
-There is an immeasurable amount fantasy, curiosity, and desire of manifestation that is embraced and reinforced by each and every garden that we create.
+The challenge of creating green spaces for people to escape into what separates them from the outside world and connects them with their inner self is one that the Planet Schooling Team embraces.
+There is an immeasurable amount of fantasy, curiosity, and desire of manifestation that is embraced and reinforced by every garden we create.
 When we garden, we garden as though every garden will live forever.

 As Earthlings, our biological journey has been brief.
-In the supposed 4.6 billion year history of planet Earth, human imprint has literally changed the face of the Earth.
-We have moved from continent to continent changing the flow of rivers, moving mountains and creating giant holes in the surface of the planet for the benefit of our species.
-And through our behaviours the world is being homogenised, ecosystems are being simplified, diversity is declining, and variety is being lost.
-The Earth’s creative potential is being put at risk.
+In the supposed 4.6 billion year history of planet Earth, the human imprint has changed the face of the Earth.
+We have moved from continent to continent, changing the flow of rivers, moving mountains and creating giant holes in the planet’s surface for the benefit of our species.
+The world is becoming homogenised through our behaviours, ecosystems are simplified, diversity is declining, and plant variety is lost.
+The Earth’s creative potential is put at risk.

-We popularly call this time in history the “Information Age” but have we actually created what Don Gayton calls the “era of indifference”; that is, we know, but we don’t really care?
+We popularly call this time in history the “Information Age”, but have we created what Don Gayton calls the “era of indifference”; that is, we know, but we don’t care?
 There was a time when ecological ignorance could be claimed as an excuse for the damage we do to nature, habitats, and species, but not any longer.
-With faster technology we literally have the information at our fingertips, but do we care enough to modify any of our lifestyles using that information.
+With faster technology, we have the information at our fingertips, but do we care enough to modify our lifestyles using that information.
 As Earthlings, we need to care and now is the time for us to question the paradigm that “humans are the centre of the universe”.

-Much wisdom has been offered to us by the Ngalapal Aboriginal Elders many of who are no longer with us.
-The action “galtha” is translated as “to go forward to the next beginning”.
+Many of whom are no longer with us have offered much wisdom.
+The Ngalapal Aboriginal Elders talk about the action “galtha” which is translated as “to go forward to the next beginning”.
 Every galtha has a history, which we reflect on in deciding the direction for the next step.
 The deciding and reflecting are collective.
-To respect the Earth’s creative potential, our journey must start right here, the process of making change must begin within us.
-We, as Earth beings are capable of manifesting unselfish attitudes and collective actions to nourish the Earths creative potential and for the sustainability of Earthlings to come.
+To respect the Earth’s creative potential, our journey must start right here; the process of making the change must begin within us.
+We, as Earth beings, are capable of manifesting unselfish attitudes and collective actions to nourish the Earths creative potential and for the sustainability of Earthlings to come.